 I don’t believe #1 is the case.
 Of course this man cares about the safety of his son. #2 is a possibility, although how hard is it to put a helmet on a kid?
 It takes 30 seconds.
-So, that leads me to #3, the passive aggressive way to get back at the bitch who left him. (obviously I am not calling her a bitch, I am referring to the way he might be feeling, and what is leading him to put his son at risk.)
+So, that leads me to #3, the passive aggressive way to get back at his wife to whom he’s getting divorced.

 Here’s the thing.
-I don’t know anything about why these two people are getting divorced.
-For all I know, the wife cheated on the husband, left him for another man and took him for tons of money.
-The whole situation could be really unfair and the woman could be the biggest conniving bitch on earth.
+I don’t know anything about why these two people are getting a divorced.
+For all I know, the wife cheated on the husband.
+Maybe the whole situation is really unfair and the woman could be a horrible person.
 That is an extreme scenario, but the point I’m trying to make is, even if this woman is horrible, why would the guy put the child at risk by not putting a helmet on him?
 Does he hate his ex-wife more than he loves his own child?

 The guy’s attorney will respond and the lawyers will go back and forth talking about it.
-Nothing will get done, or the guy will agree to have the kid wear the helmet and both parties will end up with attorneys fees of $2000 or more.
+Nothing will get done, or the guy will agree to have the kid wear the helmet and both parties will end up with attorneys fees of hundreds or thousands of dollars.
 Furthermore, even if the woman spends the money with the attorneys, and her ex has a court order that he must put the helmet on his child, he STILL might not adhere to it.

 Another option the woman has is, she could try talking to her ex and asking him in a nice way to have the kid wear the helmet.
 But if the guy really has a lot of resentment and anger towards her, that conversation will make him not put the helmet on the kid even more!